Chaklader/Udacity-CppND-Snake-Game/README.md

   - std::unique_lock used in snake.cpp and auto_snake.cpp

+IDEAS: Extending the Snake Game with NEW features ––––––––––––––––––––––––––––––––––––––––––––––––––––

+- Allow players to enter their names and save their high scores to a text file.
+- Add fixed and moving obstacles to the game.
+- Add different types of food to the game.
+- Allow players to select the initial speed of the game.
+- Add another snake to the game that is controlled by the computer using the A* search algorithm.

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)